 Defense against Predators

 The Blue Glaucus has some great methods of preventing itself from any surrounding dangers.
 Remember the stinging cells that were stored in the body?
 Glaucus’ bodies make them more concentrated and venomous.
-They are released when a predator tries to hunt them, giving them a fiery sting.
+Toxic chemicals are released when a predator tries to hunt them, giving them a fiery sting.
 Talk about smart!

 Glaucus Atlanticus vs Glaucus Marginatus